 - Inability to receive a pack file with any object larger than 2GB, which requires switching the whole repository to Git LFS.

 Besides, it was often problematic to compare errors reported by the mentioned libraries with messages coming from native Git under the same conditions.

 Finally, the official JCraft JSch library is no longer maintained and consequently does not support modern secure algorithms and ciphers.
 Although an actively developed fork has become available recently, we decided to use the native Git approach.

 These issues brought about the idea of trying native Git with OpenSSH for SSH transport on the TeamCity server side (as we said before, agents have already been using native Git).
 After a significant amount of work which took a few months, we were finally able to test the native Git approach internally, and the results were better than we had expected.

 Our current solution is to use a hybrid approach.
 For convenience we’re using Eclipse JGit while working with local repositories, e.g. iterating over commits history in the local repository, when collecting modified files, their content, etc. But when it comes to remote communication, such as obtaining a current remote repository state, TeamCity server spawns a process with native Git executable instead of running a JGit inside a Java process.

 JetBrains successful experience

 As you might know, we in JetBrains dogfood our products as much as possible.
 Our internal TeamCity server, which builds most of JetBrains products, currently has more than 3,000 VCS roots (mainly Git).
-Among the biggest Git repositories which are checked out on our TeamCity server is, of course, the Intellij IDEA Ultimate hosted by JetBrains Space.
+Among the biggest Git repositories which are checked out on our TeamCity server is, of course, the IntelliJ Platform hosted by JetBrains Space.

 Switching to native Git together with a few other related fixes in 2022.04 solved all the above-mentioned problems on our internal TeamCity server and also showed an impressive fetch time reduction for our Linux node, which is responsible for VCS operations.